alwell/Book_details/pp.md

 ## About the book

+A general introduction to physical phenomena and the way they are related to each other and to mental phenomena.
+The purpose of this book is to show that the study of both mental phenomena and physical phenomena is indispensable for the development of the eightfold Path.
+The quotations from the scriptures provide the reader with lively examples of the way the physical phenomena, which are depending on conditions, perform their functions in daily life.
+The study of this book will help the reader to understand the Buddha's teaching of non-self.
+This book is suitable for those who already have some knowledge of Buddhism

  Support Web Site [https://alwell.github.io/Support/](https://alwell.github.io/Support/)

 **Short Description**

+A general introduction to physical phenomena and the way they are related to each other and to mental phenomena.
+The purpose of this book is to show that the study of both mental phenomena and physical phenomena is indispensable for the development of the Eightfold Path.

 **Table of Contents**

+Preface: 1 Introduction; 2 Root-Condition: 3 Object-Condition: 4 Predominance-Condition: 5 Proximity and Contiguity-Condition: 6 Conascence and Mutuality-Condition: 7 Dependence-Condition: 8 Decisive Support-Condition (Part I): 9 Decisive Support-Condition (Part II): 10 Prenascence, Postnascence-Condition: 11 Repetition-Condition: 12 Kamma and Vipaka-Condition: 13 Nutriment-Condition: 14 Faculty-Condition: 15 Jhana-Condition: 16 Path-Condition: 17 Three Pairs of Conditions: 18 Aspects of the Twenty-Four Conditions: Appendix 1: Appendix 2: Appendix 3: GlossaryPrefaceIntroduction: 1 The Four Great Elements: 2 The Eight Inseparables: 3 The Sense-Organs: 4 Sense Objects: 5 Subtle Rupas  and Kamma: 6 Intimation: 7 Rupas  from different Factors: 8 Characteristics of all Rupas: 9 Groups of Rupas:  10 Conclusion: Glossary

 **Keywords** abhidhamma; buddhism; mindfulness; meditation; vipassana; insight